artdgn/json-sheets-api/README.md

 TL;DR: probably best to host your own.

 1. I don't think there's a way to know which accounts are making any of the requests.
-2. Hosting your own proxy API (e.g. on Heroku) is probably the best option since your requests will be visible to your proxy (and Heroku).
+2. Hosting your own proxy API (e.g. on Heroku) is probably the best option since your requests will be visible only to your proxy (and Heroku).
 3. Hosting a local proxy API via tunnelling (the "ngrok" option) will mean that external requests will come from your machine.
 4. Using my example deployment means that I can see the request parameters in the logs (but with no idea about the google accounts).

 </details>

+### Related resources
+- This is actually a more generalised version of [crypto-sheets-api](https://github.com/artdgn/crypto-sheets-api/) that supports POST requests, and doesn't have crypto-currency related endpoints, or examples.
+This is because this one aims to be useful for any target API.